AnkaPhantom/Simple-Shooting-Game-in-UE4/README.md

 Use WASD and mouse to control the character.

-There are AI trackerbot appearing in the map and keep moving to player.
+There are AI trackerbots appearing in the map and they will keep moving to player.

 When it gets close enough to player, it will explode and bring damage to player.